CopernicaMarketingSoftware/Documentation/Yothalot/tuning.md

 You can tweak the performance of your mapreduce jobs by changing the per-job *modulo* setting.
-The Yothalot framework calculates the hash value for every mapped key, and based on the hash and the modulo setting it splits up the intermediate data in groups.
+The Yothalot framework calculates the hash value for every mapped key, and based on the hash and the modulo setting it splits up the intermediate mapped data into groups.
 The default modulo value is one, meaning that all data ends up in the same group, which effectively means that you do not have grouped data.

 When you use a higher value for modulo, the mapped data gets grouped into multiple intermediate files, and the subsequent reducers and writers will only operate